 Steven Stangl.
 Mr. Stangl's base compensation is \$500,000.
 He is also eligible to receive a bonus based on achieving the Communication Services segment net operating income before corporate allocations and before amortization ("NOI PC&A").
 Mr. Stangl's 2014 bonus shall be earned in two tranches.
 Tranche 1 will be earned at a rate of \$1,851 for each million dollars of Communication Services segment NOI PC&A up to \$135.0 million of Communication Services segment NOI PC&A. The maximum bonus under Tranche 1 is approximately \$250,000.
-Tranche 2 will be earned at a rate of \$32,038 for each million dollars of Communication Services segment NOI PC&A. There is no maximum amount that may be earned under Tranche 2.
+Tranche 2 will be earned at a rate of \$32,038 for each million dollars of Communication Services segment NOI PC&A in excess of \$135.0 million of Communication Services segment NOI PC&A. There is no maximum amount that may be earned under Tranche 2.
 The bonus calculation is set forth in tabular format below.

-Communication Services NOI PC&A Bonus /Million of Communication Services NOI PC&A
+Communication Services NOI PC&A Commu Communication Services NOI PC&A

 Tranche 1 \$0 - \$135.0 million \$ 1,851

-Tranche 2 > \$135.0 million \$32,038
+Tranche 2 >\$135.0 million \$ 32,038